KILTprotocol/docs/docs/sdk/1-workshop/6-verification.md

 ## Verifier Index

 Let's create our `verifier/index.js`.
-Here we'll expose `getChallenge` which returns a random and unique challenge for the `Claimer` to sign, this is used to prove ownership.
+Here we'll expose `getChallenge` which returns a random and unique challenge for the  <span class="label-role claimer">Claimer</span> to sign, this is used to prove ownership.
 We'll also expose `verifyCredential` which will do the actual verification.
-Copy the code below, this completes the `Verifier` code!
+Copy the code below, this completes the  <span class="label-role verifier">Verifier</span> code!

 <CodeBlock className="language-js" title="verifier/index.js">
   {VerifierIndex}